Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

 # So I plan to create a new kind of sprite.
 A dedicated “invisible wall” sprite.
 I can conveniently place these in various places on the map using the editor.
 But when the game runs, they store their tile locations somewhere and then immediately delete themselves.

-# Then I can just have a single piece of code that stores a list of tile locations and detects where the player is colliding.
+# I can just have one piece of code that stores a list of tile locations and detects where the player is colliding.
 When the player moves it spawns collision animations when they touch those tiles.
 Only a few animations would exist at a time.
 And therefore only a few sprites.

 # I got it all working pretty quickly (maybe an hour?)
 It works pretty well.
 The garden maze now runs around 15 FPS on the Intel NUC, and probably faster on a “real” computer.

 # This is probably good enough, but I bet I could optimize all the cracked walls like this too.

 # Before doing that, I can check the potential performance gain by making all the cracked walls remove themselves to see what the framerate would be.
 It looks like it would hit 20 FPS instead of 15.
 That seems minor, but it feels noticeably better to play.

 # So the plan for the cracked walls is they just need to set map collision to be a “wall” change the map tile to a “cracked” image…